 Hedging, Fair Value, & the IRLC

+1- Every mortgage lender experiences market risk.
 The interest rate environment is continuously moving up and down.
-Each rate movement impacts the value of a mortgage lender's assets and commitments.
-This interest rate movement causes a mortgage lender to experience market risk from when the lender issues an interest rate lock commitment (IRLC) to a customer until the loan held for sale (LHFS) is sold.
+Each rate movement impacts the value of a mortgage lender's assets and loan commitments.
+This interest rate movement causes a mortgage lender to experience market risk beginning when the lender issues an interest rate lock commitment (IRLC) to a customer and continues until the loan held for sale (LHFS) is sold.
 The IRLC protects the consumer from market risk while simultaneously exposing the mortgage lender to market risk.
-If the rates move up, the future loan revenue is less, and the lender may lose money unless a hedging mechanism is created to protect the amount of future revenue.
+If the rates increase, the future loan revenue will decrease, and the lender may lose money unless they protect their future revenue with a hedging strategy.

 And a note about complexity.
 This topic may generate an emotional response as a more advanced awareness of this topic reveals a necessary change in past practice.
 The information presented above has passed the scrutiny of the scholarly community and the review by Ph.D.
 CPAs that are not invested in a prior conclusion.
 Citations are omitted given the informal structure of this publication.
 While I am confident the IRLC valuation method presented in this paper is the most accurate method, the ultimate fair value measurement of a Level 3 input is the Certified Public Accountant's representation that the financial statements are presented fairly upon signing the audit report.

-© Copyright 2020 Dr. Andy Schell, CPA/CFF, CMB,
+© Copywrite 2020 Dr. Andy Schell, CPA/CFF, CMB,

 All rights reserved, Unauthorized reproduction is prohibited.

-For the entire white paper, click HERE
+For the PDF version of this white paper, click HERE